ShoreSalle/PhaseFieldPet/README.md

 ```bash
 - mpiexec -n 4 ./PhaseFieldPet -bcx_neumann -snes_type ksponly  -ts_monitor
 ```
-All other options that have experimented in static triple junction can also be added here.
+All other options that have experimented in static triple junction can also be used here.

 ### 1.3.3 With bulk driving force
 ```bash
 - mpiexec -n 4 ./PhaseFieldPet -bulk_b2
 ```
-All other options that have experimented in static triple junction can also be added here.
-NB, this term will be responsible for various other applications (thermal, chemical, mechanical,...) keeping the gradient and potential terms fixed.
+All other options that have experimented in static triple junction can also be used here.
+Note that the bulk term is responsible for various other applications (thermal, chemical, mechanical,...) keeping the gradient and potential energy contributions fixed.

+# 2. Example Performance Result

-# 2. For Developers
+# 3. For Developers
-If you have your own energy expressions: gradient , potential  and bulk driving term, you can add it to PhaseFieldPet easily by including the respective `case` clause in the stiff `IRHSLocal()` and or non stiff terms in `RHSLocal()` functions in PhaseFieldPet.c.
+If you have your own energy expressions: gradient , potential  and bulk driving term, you can add it to PhaseFieldPet easily by including the respective `case` clause in the stiff `IRHSLocal()` and / or non stiff terms in `RHSLocal()` functions in PhaseFieldPet.c.
 You can also change the `InitialMicrostructure()` function in PhaseFieldPet.c  to suit other simulations than example triple junction application described here or read initial phase field data available from other software or experimental data.
-#### 2.1 Exercise
+#### Exercise
 - Include your own gradient and/or  potential terms and solve the triple junction problem.
 Contact us if you need help.

-# 3. License
+# 4. License
 PhaseFieldPet is distributed under a 2-clause BSD license (as of PETSc).

 " Copyright (c) 1991-2025, UChicago Argonne, LLC and the PETSc Developers and Contributors All rights reserved.
 PETSc is distributed under a 2-clause BSD license which allows for free use, modification, and distribution of the software.
 For full details, see the [PETSc license](https://petsc.org/release/install/license/#clause-bsd-license). "